-Council30 and Regulation (EU) 2019/1150 of the European Parliament and of the Council,31, Directive 2002/58/EC of the European Parliament and of the Council32 and Regulation [.../...] on temporary derogation from certain provisions of Directive 2002/58/EC33 as well as Union law on consumer protection, in particular Directive 2005/29/EC of the European Parliament and of the Council34, Directive 2011/83/EU of the European Parliament and of the Council35 and Directive 93/13/EEC of the European Parliament and of the Council36, as amended by Directive (EU) 2019/2161 of the European Parliament and of the Council37, and on the protection of personal data, in particular Regulation (EU) 2016/679 of the European Parliament and of the Council38 The protection of individuals with regard to the processing of personal data is solely governed by the rules of Union law on that subject, in particular Regulation (EU) 2016/679 and Directive 2002/58/EC.
-This Regulation is also without prejudice to the rules of Union law on working conditions.
+&lt;sup>14 Regulation [.../...] on temporary derogation from certain provisions of Directive 2002/58/EC.

+&lt;sup>15 Directive 2005/29/EC of the European Parliament and of the Council of 11 May 2005 concerning unfair business-to-consumer commercial practices in the internal market and amending Council Directive 84/450/EEC, Directives 97/7/EC, 98/27/EC and 2002/65/EC of the European Parliament and of the Council and Regulation (EC) No of the Council and Directive 93/13/EEC of the European Parliament and of the Council, as amended by Directive (EU) 2019/2161 of the European Parliament and of the Council, on the protection of personal data, in particular Regulation (EU) 2016/679 of the European Parliament and of the Council, and Regulation (EU) 1215/2012 of the European Parliament and of the Council of 12 December 2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
+The protection of individuals with regard to the processing of personal data is solely governed by the rules of Union law on that subject, in particular Regulation (EU) 2016/679 and Directive 2002/58/EC.
+This Regulation is also without prejudice to the rules of Union law on working conditions and the rules of Union law in the field of judicial cooperation in civil and criminal matters.
+However, to the extent that these rules pursue the same objectives laid down in this Regulation, the rules of this Regulation apply in respect of issues that are not or not fully addressed by those other acts as well as issues on which those other acts leave Member States the possibility of adopting certain measures at national level.
+For reasons of clarity, it should also be specified that this Regulation is without prejudice to Regulation (EU) 2019/1148 of the European Parliament and of the Council and Regulation (EU) 2019/1150 of the European